WORK TOGETHER. EMBRACE THE CHALLENGE. ENJOY THE ADVENTURE.

 We ask that parents allow their children to work together to problem solve all obstacles without assistance.
 Feel free to cheer and encourage, but refrain from physically helping.

-A post race party (with pizza or other food) will be held after each event for all participants.
+A post race party will be held after each event for all participants.

-Award ceremony is held around 3:30 each race day where prizes are awarded to each age and category winner, in addition to prizes for a Sportsmanship Award, Team Spirt Award, and Environmental award
+Award ceremony is held around 3:30 each race day where prizes are awarded to each age and category winner, in addition to prizes for a Sportsmanship Award, Team Spirit Award, and Environmental award

 FREQUENTLY ASKED QUESTIONS